-As the College continues to be affected by the results of the COVID-19 pandemic, a slight decrease in enrollments has been experienced.
+As the College continues to be affected by the results of the current economy, a decrease in enrollments has been experienced.
 While historically colleges have seen an increase in enrollments in times of higher unemployment, that has not been the trend the College has experienced at this time.
 The College will be looking closely at budgets and ways to innovate instruction subject matter and modalities to attract more students.